 8. Create a leaf mould bin

-By now, nuts such as hazelnuts, sweet chestnuts and walnuts will also be starting to drop from trees.
-You can wait for these to drop and harvest them from the ground, but bear in mind that mice, squirrels and other critters love nuts too – so it’s important to always forage sustainably.
-BBC Good Food has an interesting range of chestnut, hazelnut and walnut recipes, which are worth a try if you fancy a tasty treat.
+By now, nuts such as hazelnuts, sweet chestnuts, and walnuts will also be starting to drop from trees.
+You can wait for these to drop and harvest them from the ground.
+However, bear in mind that mice, squirrels, and other critters love nuts too – so it’s important to always forage sustainably.

 10. Plant winter pansies

 Gardening Direct have created a useful guide that will tell you more about how to grow and care for your pansies.
-Alternatively, have a watch of the video below!
+Alternatively, you’ll find more information in the video below.